diveshagarwal213/learning_Django/docs/Notes.md

     pipenv install django

-+   This will create the pipfile and piplock file.
++   This will create the pip-file and pip-lock file.

 Sub Commands to help you to